 Hiding behind the subject, or even if there is no subject, is one of the main difficulties of light painting photography.
 This is an "error" forgivable in my opinion, since it is often almost impossible to hide completely or the shot came so well (the pose, the drawing, the composition) that ... who cares, we publish the photo equally :)

-The photo cover of this post, for example, is not perfect because you can see Cristina behind me (very good!), Also because of the not quite simple figure.
-Otherwise with a circle the result is different:
+The photo cover of this post, for example, is not perfect because you can see me behind the model, Manuela.
+Also because of the not quite simple figure.
+Otherwise with a circle the result is different.

 The most common mistakes when creating a light painting photo with light tubes (the ones I usually use), if we talk about " appearance "of the light painter during the long exposure are: